 Your lettings agent will put you in touch with us and we will send you an online quote.
-Once you have made a payment equivalent to one week’s rent and provided your Direct Debit details, copies of the paperwork will be sent to all parties.
+Once you have made a payment equivalent to one week’s rent plus the £49 set up fee and provided your Direct Debit details, copies of the paperwork will be sent to all parties.
 At the end of the tenancy if the lettings agent finds that you owe rent or have damaged the property, you will need to pay for it yourself.
 If you dispute the claim, our expert partner, The Dispute Service (TDS) will be called in to evaluate the evidence and make a judgement.

 We cover a range of tenancies where a traditional cash deposit would be needed.
 These include:

 ✔️ Assured Shorthold Tenancy (AST) - In England and Wales

 ✔️ Private Residential Tenancy (PRT) - In Scotland

 ✔️ Northern Irish Tenancies - Any tenancy subject to the Private Tenancy (Northern Ireland) Order 2006.

 ✔️ House of Multiple Occupancies (HMO) - Properties where tenants live in the same house or building under separate tenancy agreements